Mackenzie-Frey/brownfield-of-dreams/README.md

 A visitor is able to see all of the content on the application but in order to bookmark a segment they will need to register.
 Once registered a user can bookmark any of the segments in a tutorial page.

 ## Local Setup

-First you'll need to setup an API key with YouTube and have it defined within `ENV['YOUTUBE_API_KEY']`.
-There will be one failing spec if you don't have this set up.

 Clone down the repo
 ```